 Pictures must be mailed separate from written correspondence.
 Only film-processed photographs and digital copies are permitted.
 Polaroid photos are not allowed.
 Pictures can have no writing on them other than a name, date and location.
 Pictures of offenders may not be sent.

-Pictures may not contain depictions of gang activity, pornography, nudity (including children) sexually explicit images or other inappropriate content.
+Pictures may not contain depictions of gang activity, pornography, nudity (including bare-chested adults and children), sexually explicit images or other inappropriate content.

-Photo frames, photo booklets, plastic photo albums and photographs that have been altered or cut are not permitted.
+Photo frames, photo booklets, plastic photo albums and photographs are not permitted.
+Photos that have been altered or cut are also not allowed.

 Magazine & Newspaper Subscriptions